microsoft/pxt/docs/blog/github-extensions-episode-2.md

 ## Pulling changes

 If you've made changes on another computer, or you are working with other people on the same projects, chances are that you need to **pull** other changes from GitHub.
 MakeCode will detect that you need these changes and will try to merge the them into your project.
-If the merge fails, we might have to create a pull request or even fork the repository to accomodate the situation.
+If the merge fails, we might have to create a pull request or even fork the repository to accommodate the situation.

 ![Pull changes](/static/blog/github-extensions-reloaded/pullchanges.png)